Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 - Preventing the bone loss and gum recession that can follow the loss of a tooth

-Dental implants are a highly successful type of dental restoration, with success rates of about 98%, according to many studies.
+The Dental implants that we provide are a highly successful type of dental restoration, with success rates of about 98%, according to many studies.
 However, this high success rate depends partly on an implant dentist selecting the best candidates for the procedure.
 Before beginning the dental implant procedure, Dr. Marshall will review your medical history and thoroughly examine your mouth to determine whether or not this restoration is a suitable tooth replacement option for you.

 The ideal candidates for dental implants are patients who: